ksivamuthu/couchbase-mobile-portal/md-docs/_15/references/sync-gateway/release-notes/index.md

 ## Notable Changes

+- The Design Document definition used internally by Sync Gateway has changed which may incur some application downtime during the upgrade.
+See [view indexing](../../../guides/sync-gateway/upgrade/index.html#view-indexing).
 - **Revs Limit lower limit:** The [databases.foo\_db.revs\_limit](../../../guides/sync-gateway/config-properties/index.html#1.5/databases-foo_db-revs_limit) property now has a minimum value.
 See the API reference for more detail.
 - **Rev Tree endpoint:** The [/{db}/\_revtree/{doc}](../admin-rest-api/index.html?v=1.5#/document/get__db___revtree__doc_) endpoint returns the revision tree in dot syntax for the specified document.
 This endpoint is not officially supported and should only be used for troubleshooting and debugging purposes.